m-labs/artiq/doc/manual/installing.rst

 The core device may use any of: an external clock signal, its internal clock with external frequency reference, or its internal clock with internal crystal reference.
 Clock source and timing are set at power-up.
 To find out what clock signal you are using, check startup logs with ``artiq_coremgmt log``.

-By default, an internal clock is used; to select another source, use a command of the form:
+The default is to use an internal 125MHz clock.
+To select a source, use a command of the form:

   $ artiq_coremgmt config write -s rtio_clock int_125  # internal 125MHz clock (default)
-  $ artiq_coremgmt config write -s rtio_clock ext0_bypass  # external clock (bypass)
+  $ artiq_coremgmt config write -s rtio_clock ext0_synth0_10to125  # external 10MHz reference used to synthesize internal 125MHz

-If set to ``ext0_bypass``, the Si5324 synthesizer is bypassed entirely in favor of an input clock, requiring that an input clock be present.

-Other options include:
-  - ``ext0_synth0_10to125`` - external 10MHz reference clock used by Si5324 to synthesize a 125MHz RTIO clock,
-  - ``ext0_synth0_80to125`` - external 80MHz reference clock used by Si5324 to synthesize a 125MHz RTIO clock,
-  - ``ext0_synth0_100to125`` - external 100MHz reference clock used by Si5324 to synthesize a 125MHz RTIO clock,
-  - ``ext0_synth0_125to125`` - external 125MHz reference clock used by Si5324 to synthesize a 125MHz RTIO clock,
-  - ``int_100`` - internal crystal reference is used by Si5324 to synthesize a 100MHz RTIO clock,
-  - ``int_150`` - internal crystal reference is used by Si5324 to synthesize a 150MHz RTIO clock.
-  - ``ext0_bypass_125`` and ``ext0_bypass_100`` - explicit aliases for ``ext0_bypass``.

-Availability of these options depends on specific board and configuration - specific settings may or may not be supported.
-See also :ref:`core-device-clocking`.
+See :ref:`core-device-clocking` for availability of specific options.

 Set up resolving RTIO channels to their names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^